coughingmouse/Korean-Romanization/README.md

 ## Introduction
 It [seems](https://en.wikipedia.org/wiki/Romanization_of_Korean?wprov=sfti1
 ) romanization of Korean is in general not in a great condition.
+In particular, they would not be very useful for learning Modern Korean in an academic setting.
 So I decided I'd make a [better one that may come in handy](https://xkcd.com/927/).
 They can be used for mapping regular, phonemic, and phonetic transcription, but please do use appropriate brackets for phonemic and phonetic trascriptions and only for proper use.

 ## Modern Korean version